ryancdickson/crp-staging/content/apply-for-inclusion.md

 Typically, applications are processed on a first-in, first-out basis, with priority given to those:

 * replacing an existing root CA certificate which is already included in the Chrome Root Store and in good standing, and
-* whose disclosed and observed operational practices yield a perceived transformative benefit to the security and stability of the Internet ecosystem, significantly benefiting Chrome users, thereby clearly offsetting the unavoidable risks associated with additional trusted entities.
+* whose disclosed and observed operational practices demonstrate the 'security-first' commitment and measurable contributions described above, thereby clearly offsetting the unavoidable risks associated with additional trusted entities.

 The Chrome Root Program takes as much time to process applications as needed to ensure user security, and makes no guarantees on application processing time.
 The Chrome Root Program may apply additional application review weighting criteria as it sees necessary or valuable to Chrome user security.
 At any point, the Chrome Root Program may contact the Applicant during its review seeking additional or clarifying information.
 Applicants are expected to provide the requested information in a timely manner.

 ### Inclusion Acceptance

-Ultimately, in order for a CA Owner’s inclusion request to be accepted, it must clearly and unequivocally demonstrate how their inclusion will provide exceptional and measurable value to the security, agility, and interoperability of the ecosystem, thereby clearly offsetting the inherent and significant security risks of inclusion.
-The burden of proof rests entirely on the applicant to proactively and unequivocally demonstrate this value.
+Ultimately, in order for a CA Owner’s inclusion request to be accepted, it must clearly and unequivocally demonstrate how their organization meets this high standard.
+The burden of proof rests entirely on the applicant to proactively and unequivocally demonstrate this commitment, thereby clearly offsetting the inherent and significant security risks of inclusion.
 Without such a compelling and verifiable demonstration, in order to uphold Chrome user security and to preserve the integrity of the Chrome Root Store, an application will not be accepted.

-Illustrative behaviors demonstrating value include:
+Illustrative behaviors demonstrating this commitment include:

 * supporting customers in multiple geographic markets and in multiple native languages.
 * freely-available guidance, help articles, or FAQ to support the user community in requesting/renewing certificates or configuring TLS.